 Nonetheless, the risk management techniques and strategies have not been and may in the future not be fully effective in mitigating Deutsche Bank's risk exposure in all economic market environments or against all types of risk, including risks that it fails to identify or anticipate.
 Some of Deutsche Bank's quantitative tools and metrics for managing risk are based upon its use of observed historical market behavior.
 Deutsche Bank applies statistical and other tools to these observations to arrive at quantifications of its risk exposures.
 In a financial crisis, the financial markets may experience extreme levels of volatility (rapid changes in price direction) and the breakdown of historically observed correlations (the extent to which prices move in tandem) across asset classes, compounded by extremely limited liquidity.
 In such a volatile market environment, Deutsche Bank's risk management tools and metrics may fail to predict important risk exposures.
 In addition, Deutsche Bank's quantitative modeling does not take all risks into account and makes numerous assumptions regarding the overall environment, which may not be borne out by events.
-As a result, risk exposures have arisen and could continue to arise from factors Deutsche Bank's ability to manage its risks especially in light of geopolitical developments, many of the outcomes of which are currently unforeseeable.
+As a result, risk exposures have arisen and could continue to arise from factors Deutsche Bank did not anticipate or correctly evaluate in its models.
+This has limited and could continue to limit Deutsche Bank's ability to manage its risks especially in light of geopolitical developments, many of the outcomes of which are currently unforeseeable.
 Deutsche Bank's losses thus have been and may in the future be significantly greater than the historical measures indicate.